At Home at «Hotel Dahinden»

 The concrete, fixtures and most of the furniture have never been changed or modernised, only maintained.
 Gone however is Dahinden’s elaborate collection of Russian icons, and only a small element of the Andalusian wooden wall covering remains in the living area.
 In their place a Terje Ekstrom “Ekstrem” chair and a cheeky painting here and a ceramics detail there do a great job as carefully-curated antidotes to the slightly musty-feeling, hard-edged masculine vibe.

 It is the kind of interior fantasy fashion editors drool over and would kill for to use as a backdrop for, say, a 70’s bourgeois chic shoot.
 Unfortunately for them, art came first.
-In fact, what you see is part of Open Curtain, a joint project between the current residents, architect Marco Bakker and Dorothee Messmer, director of Kunstmuseum Olten, and artist Clare Goodwin.
-Staged across the house, it features Goodwin’s painted over source images of the home alongside works from Kunstmuseum Olten dating from the early 1970s or created by artists deemed at their peak during the period.
-The handmade quilts in the bedroom are loaned from designer and architect Sina Buxtorf.
+In fact, many artworks and objects on display are part of Open Curtain, a joint project between the current residents, architect Marco Bakker and Dorothee Messmer, director of Kunstmuseum Olten and artist Clare Goodwin.
+Staged across the house, the friendly pop-up takeover features Goodwin’s painted over source images of the house.
+These are complemented by works from Kunstmuseum Olten dating from the early 1970s or created by artists deemed at their peak during the period.
+The handmade quilts in the bedroom are a loan from designer and architect Sina Buxtorf.

-This is smart.
-Who wants to live in a design museum?
-The heavily-stylised and impossibly photogenic interior design offers an on-point comment on the present day obsession with the personal as performance for public display.
-In any case, the spirit of Justus Dahinden lingers on, Dorothee Messmer reassures, in the slight scent of his favourite tobacco greeting the couple after a holiday (the architect lived in his home until 2017).
+The heavily stylised and irresistibly photogenic interior acts as a smart and on-point comment on the present day obsession with the personal as a performance for public display.
+In any case, the spirit of Justus Dahinden lingers on in the slight scent of his favourite tobacco (the architect lived in his home until 2017).
 Such is the presence, Ms Messmer describes her residential status as being a mere guest at «Hotel Dahinden».

-Dahinden House is up for sale for 3.3 mio Swiss francs.
+Currently, Dahinden House is up for sale for 3.3 mio Swiss francs.
 Prospective custodians are expected to have extensive renovation works done in close consultation with Mr Dahinden’s son.
-For everyone else: my money is on investing in a large cream shag pile rug.
+And put up with the orange kitchen.